 We may enter into select strategic alliances and potential strategic acquisitions that are complementary to our business and operations, including opportunities that can help us further improve our technology system.
-For example, we recently acquired a 90.01% share of Magnum E-commerce Kazakhstan, our e-Grocery subsidiary.
 These acquisitions and strategic alliances with third parties could subject us to a number of risks, including risks associated with sharing proprietary information, non-performance or default by counterparties and increased expenses in establishing these new alliances, any of which may have a material adverse effect on our business, financial condition, results of operations and cash flows.
 We may have limited ability to control or monitor the actions of our strategic partners.
 To the extent a strategic partner suffers any negative publicity as a result of its business operations, our reputation may be negatively affected by virtue of our association with such party.

-Strategic acquisitions and subsequent integrations of newly acquired businesses would require significant managerial and financial resources and could result in a diversion of resources from our existing business.
+Strategic acquisitions and subsequent integrations of newly acquired businesses require significant managerial and financial resources and could result in a diversion of resources from our existing business.
 Acquired businesses or assets may not generate expected financial results, integration opportunities, synergies and other benefits immediately, or at all, and may incur losses.
 Additionally, we may face operational and structural challenges in integrating IT systems, retaining relationships with key employees of acquired businesses, and increased regulatory and compliance requirements.
 The cost and duration of integrating newly acquired businesses could also materially exceed our expectations, which could negatively affect our results of operations.

 In light of our strategy to extend our geographical reach, these risks may be more likely to occur if we pursue strategic alliances and acquisitions in markets outside Kazakhstan and Azerbaijan.
 Further, as our business is technology driven, we will require a high level of real-time technology integration for efficient operations, customized and developed for the regions in which we may plan to operate.
 Our inability to obtain such technology in a timely manner and at the envisaged cost may have a material adverse effect on our business, financial condition, results of operations and cash flows.
 Our operations outside of Kazakhstan may also be subject to local political, economic and other risks that may impact our businesses there.
+See "Item 3.
+Key Information-D. Risk Factors-Risks Relating to Kazakhstan and the Other Countries in Which We Operate-We may be significantly affected by the health of the Kazakhstan markets in which we operate, the markets of other countries where we have operations and general macroeconomic and geopolitical conditions.
 We have operated in Azerbaijan since 2019 and intend to continue to explore international opportunities across Central Asia, the Caucasus region, and Central and Eastern Europe, as well as other select markets.
-In October 2021, we acquired 100% of Portmone Group, a payments company operating in Ukraine, although it represented only 0.1% of our total assets as of December 31, 2023 and 0.05% of our net income for the year ended December 31, 2023.
+In 2021, we acquired 100% of Portmone Group, a payments company operating in Ukraine, although it represented only 0.05% of our total assets as of December 31, 2024 and 0.04% of our net income for the year ended December 31, 2024.
+In 2025, we acquired a controlling stake in Hepsiburada, which operates in Türkiye.
+Cross-border acquisitions may also raise our exposure to exchange rate fluctuations to the extent that we pay consideration in foreign currencies.
+For instance, our acquisition of a majority stake in Hepsiburada was settled in U.S. dollars, rather than tenge.
+For more information on the Hepsiburada acquisition, see "Item 5.
+Operating and Financial Review and Prospects-Operating Results-Recent Developments-Acquisition of Hepsiburada" and for more information relating to exchange rate-related risks, see "Item 3.
+Key Information-D. Risk Factors-Risks Relating to Kazakhstan and the Other Countries in Which We Operate-Exchange rate fluctuations could have an adverse impact on our business."